-To enter master data for an account policy
+To enter main data of an account policy

-- 1. Select the Active Directory | Account policies category. - 2.
-Select the account policy in the result list and run the Change master data task. - OR -
+- 1. In the Manager, select the Active Directory > Account policies category. - 2.
+Select the account policy in the result list and run the Change main data task. - OR -

-Click New in the result list toolbar.
+Click 🖶 in the result list.

-- 3. Edit the account policy's master data. - 4.
+- 3. Edit the account policy's main data. - 4.
 Save the changes.

-- General master data for an Active Directory account policy on page 95 - How to define a policy on page 95
+- General main data for an Active Directory account policy on page 135 - Guidelines for Active Directory account guidelines on page 136

-General master data for an Active Directory account policy
+General main data for an Active Directory account policy